TimmyBoa/Prepare-Images-for-Vinyl-Printer/README.md

 # Prepare-Images-for-Vinyl-Printer
+Using:
-Using Pillow Module.
+Pillow Module
+Rembg Module
 Converts all images within a directory into png and automatically removes background.